-- When the butter is melted, add the sugar and stir until smooth.
+When the butter is melted, add the sugar and stir until incorporated.

-- Pour the corn syrup mixture over the pecans and place the baking sheet into the oven to bake at 375 degrees for 50-60 minutes until the filling is set.
+Pour mixture over the pecans and place the baking sheet into the oven to bake at 375 degrees for 50-60 minutes until the filling is set.

 - Food Processor or Pastry Blender

 Cracker Barrel pies range in price from $12-$15.